dtcenter/MET/docs/Users_Guide/config_options.rst

 land_mask
 ^^^^^^^^^

-The "land_mask" dictionary defines the land/sea mask field which is used when verifying at the surface.
-For point observations whose message type appears in the "LANDSF" entry of the "message_type_group_map" setting, only use forecast grid points where land = TRUE.
-For point observations whose message type appears in the "WATERSF" entry of the "message_type_group_map" setting, only use forecast grid points where land = FALSE.
+The "land_mask" dictionary defines the land/sea mask field used when verifying at the surface.
 The "flag" entry enables/disables this logic.
-If the "file_name" entry is left empty, then the land/sea is assumed to exist in the input forecast file.
+When enabled, the "message_type_group_map" dictionary must contain entries for "LANDSF" and "WATERSF".
+For point observations whose message type appears in the "LANDSF" entry, only use forecast grid points where land = TRUE.
+For point observations whose message type appears in the "WATERSF" entry, only use forecast grid points where land = FALSE.
+If the "file_name" entry is left empty, the land/sea is assumed to exist in the input forecast file.
 Otherwise, the specified file(s) are searched for the data specified in the "field" entry.
 The "regrid" settings specify how this field should be regridded to the verification domain.
-Lastly, the "thresh" entry is the threshold which defines land (threshold is true) and water (threshold is false). land_mask.flag may be set separately in each "obs.field" entry.
+Lastly, the "thresh" entry is the threshold which defines land (threshold is true) and water (threshold is false).

+The "land_mask.flag" entry may be set separately in each "obs.field" entry.

 .. code-block:: none